- White-tailed deer are a popular game animal found in almost every part of the United States.

 Texas: 5 million

 As the largest of the lower 48 states, Texas has lots of room for deer.
-White-tail deer populations are growing at a steady pace in Texas.
+White-tailed deer populations are growing at a steady pace in Texas.
 They are largely concentrated around the so-called Hill Country and Edwards Plateau regions.

 Vermont has more deer hunters than any other New England state.
 Controlled hunting laws have kept the population stable.